Use case: Troubleshoot network connectivity

-Having a high-level view of the issue, you investigate the load balancer further by going to the Load balancing page in the Google Cloud Console.
+Having a high-level view of the issue, you investigate the load balancer further by going to the Load balancing page in the Google Cloud console.
 You eventually find that an instance in the load balancer's backend service was taking longer than normal to respond.
 You take that instance out of service, which resolves the issue.

-- Audit network performance (use case)
+- Use case: Audit network performance

-- Troubleshoot issues when using Network Topology
+- Troubleshoot Network Topology